zhukovdm/Congo/README.md

 ## Gameplay

 Check out the [User's manual](./assets/doc/um.pdf) to learn more about rules and game control.

-To start standard game against computer enter
+To start standard game against computer copy and paste the following.
 ```console
 play local
 game standard